waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
-1. I am inside the Cherrygrove Poké Mart.
+1. I am on Route 30, exploring the path north.
-2. My immediate goal is to see what the clerk has for sale.
+2. A new item has appeared!
+My immediate goal is to go get the Poké Ball at (8, 35).
-3. After, I will leave and head north to Route 30 to find Mr. Pokémon.
+3. After getting the item, I will continue north to find Mr. Pokémon.

 ## Key NPCs and Locations
 *   **Professor Elm:** Gave me my starter, Vulcan.
 Wants me to find Mr. Pokémon.